PAY RANGE: EP 19

 · read and interpret plans, diagrams, blueprints, and maps.

-· establish and cultivate effective working relationships with departmental and city officials, vendors, private land owners and the general public.
+· establish and cultivate effective working relationships with departmental and city officials, stewardship and community groups, program partners, vendors, private land owners and the general public.

 · liaise with internal and external stakeholders and develop strategic partnerships in targeted areas

-Completion of a bachelor's degree program at an accredited college or university with major course work in park administration, horticulture, forestry or landscape architecture.
+Completion of a bachelor's degree program at an accredited college or university with major course work in park administration, horticulture, forestry or landscape architecture or field related to the assignment area.

-Two years of experience in park management related to the assignments described above.
+Two years of experience in park management with responsibility for implementing programs or projects related to the assignments described above.

 Any equivalent combination of education and experienced determined to be acceptable by the Office of Human Resources.